Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 specific classes of node.
 For example:

 ```
-submitty_count -l python literal *.py
+"submitty_count -l python literal *.py"
 ```

-If run upon the code listed earlier, this will yield 3, counting all literals used within the code.
-Contrast:
+which will return `3`.
+In contrast:

 ```
-submitty_count -l python integer *.py
+"submitty_count -l python integer *.py"
 ```

-This invocation will yield 2, as it will only count the integer literals.
+will return `2`, as it will only count the integer literals.

-Distinctions of this kind are not possible with token counting, which only cares about the actual textual form of a token.
+Distinctions of this kind are not possible with _token_ counting, which only cares about the actual textual form of a token.
 Node counting can also be used to differentiate between different uses of the same token.
 For example, in Python the ``For`` token is used for both the ``for`` loop and the list